flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

 The following images show the Android and iOS UI for the basic Flutter "Hello world!" app.

-{% comment %}
-  FIXME: _android-ios-figure-pair.md is currently a copy.
-{% endcomment -%}

-{% include_relative _android-ios-figure-pair.md image="react-native/hello-world-basic.png" alt="Hello world app" class="border" %}
+{% include android-ios-figure-pair.md image="react-native/hello-world-basic.png" alt="Hello world app" class="border" %}

 Now that you've seen the most basic Flutter app, the next section shows how to take advantage of Flutter's rich widget libraries to create a modern, polished